3dgeo-heidelberg/AImon/README.md

 # ChangeDetPipeline

 ## Configuration File Structure
 The configuration file `config.json` is used to process and project a point cloud dataset.
-The configuration is in JSON format and can be customized for specific projects, such as generating range and color images, applying anti-aliasing, and adjusting camera and lighting settings.
+The configuration is in JSON format and can be customized for specific projects, such as generating range and color images, adjusting the image resolution and camera and lighting settings.

 ### `pc_projection`